What the Press is Saying About Willy Porter

 Porter’s breakthrough album, Dog Eared Dream, was released in 1994, and the song “Angry Words” quickly became a staple at the burgeoning AAA radio format.
 This led to a major label deal with BMG/Private Music in 1995.
 Unfortunately, Private was dismantled by BMG just as Porter was preparing to release his follow-up.
 With contractual freedom in 1998, Porter quickly signed with the San Francisco-based label Six Degrees.
 There he released three albums beginning with the studio gem, Falling Forward (1999), produced by multiple Grammy-winner Neil Dorfsman (Dire Straits, Sting).
 The eponymous Willy Porter (2001) followed featuring great guest performances by Ian Anderson from Jethro Tull and Tony Levin.
 His fan-favorite solo disc, High Wire Live (2003) was co-produced with Grammy-winner Ben Wisch (Marc Cohn, Shawn Colvin).

 In addition to making a life in music, Porter finds ways to make an impact on local and international levels.
 He is an active supporter of Advocates of Ozaukee, a shelter and treatment facility for victims of domestic violence and abuse in Mequon, Wisconsin.
-His annual benefit concerts have raised more than $90,000 for this organization to date.
-Porter also gives his time and talents to helping behind the scenes at First Stage, a world-class Milwaukee-based children’s theatre company.
-His recent involvement with Kids4Peace International works to bring kids from Palestine, Israel, and the Middle East together with American kids to work towards a dialogue of mutual respect, tolerance, and understanding in hopes that the next generation will have leadership comprised of strong, peaceful voices.
+His annual benefit concerts have raised more than $100,000 for this organization to date.
+He is also an Ambassador for Guitars for Vets, a Milwaukee-based International organization that works to improve the lives of veterans by providing them with guitars and music lessons.

-Willy Porter lives in Milwaukee, Wisconsin with his wife, two children, and their Beagle/ Terrier, Charlie.
+Willy Porter lives in Milwaukee, Wisconsin with his wife and two children.

 Bonfire to Ash -Current Release Bio